 Create a hashtag hierarchy using this framework:

 Niche hashtags (under 50K posts): These connect you with highly targeted audiences.
-Examples might include #Islington Yoga, #SustainableFashionUK, or #CraftCocktailsLondon.
+Examples include #Islington Yoga, #SustainableFashionUK, or #CraftCocktailsLondon.

 The 30-60-10 Rule for Hashtag Mix